Article

 7. Sisense

 Sisense is a full-stack embedded analytics platform with strong white-labeling, flexible embedding options, and a broad feature set covering data preparation through visualization.
+See QueryPanel vs Sisense for a focused comparison.

 Best for: enterprise product teams that need both data preparation and visualization in a single platform with strong branding control.